 REVIEW OF RELATED LITERATURE

-Analysis of the related researches indicates that researchers have taken into consideration a number of variables in order to find out their association with academic anxiety.
-Prominent among these variables are emotional and social maturity, socio-economic status, intelligence, personality, adjustment, study habits, academic motivation, self-concept, learning style, achievement motivation, adjustment and creativity (Singh, 2010; Kumar, 2013; Raju & Afsaw, 2009; Verma, 1992; Gautam, 2011; Mohanty, 1985; Mclaughlin et al, 2011a; Joshi, 2015; Singh, 1986).
-Influence of anxiety on academic achievement of the students has also been explored by many researchers at various levels of education by (Talwar, 2006; Kaur, 1991; Thilagavathi, 1990).
-A sizeable number of studies are comparative in nature based on gender, school type, social strata, medical and engineering college students, students living in orphanages and normal students, backward class and non-backward class etc. (Dhull, 2012a; Swami, 1989; Deb & Walsh, 2010a; Shukla, 2013; Verma, 1990; Matto and Nabi, 2012; Singh & Jha, 2013).
-Effects of cultural setting, family relation and environmental factors have also been explored by researches although few in number (Yadav, 1989; Saxena, 1988; Barinder, 1985a).
-Study conducted by Ghadari et.al.
-(2009) found Indian students more anxiety prone as compared to Iranian post graduate students.
-Depression, Anxiety and Stress were all significantly higher among board classes i.e. 10th and 12th as compared to class 9th and 11th class (Bhasin, 2010).
-Academic anxiety has also been studied on a sample of special need’s children like visually disabled by Rani (2015) placed in inclusive and exclusive school settings.
-Her study revealed that students placed in inclusive and exclusive school settings have same level of academic anxiety.
-It is clear from the findings of the researches mentioned in this chapter that academic anxiety is prevalent among Indian students and is directly/indirectly related to their academic achievements.
-Contradictory findings have also been reported by the researchers in regard to the variables like gender, rural & urban, government & private schools, medical and engineering students, P.G. & Ph.D. students etc. (Singh, 2010; Kumaravelan & Selvaraju, 2015; Siddiqui & Rehman, 2014; Deb & Walsh, 2010b; Joshi, 2005; Kaur, 1991; Dhull, 2012b; Geeta, 2011; Jha & Singh, 2013; Smith, 2007; Ghaderi, 2009).
-Rare attempt has been made by the researchers to study academic anxiety of science & non-science students studying at senior secondary school stage.
+Analysis of the related research indicates that researchers have taken into consideration several variables to find out their association with academic anxiety.
+Prominent among these variables are emotional and social maturity, socio-economic status, intelligence, personality, adjustment, study habits, academic motivation, self-concept, learning style, achievement motivation, adjustment, and creativity (Singh, 2010; Kumar, 2013; Raju & Afsaw, 2009; Verma, 1992; Gautam, 2011; Mohanty, 1985; Mclaughlin et al, 2011a; Joshi, 2015; Singh, 1986).
+The influence of anxiety on the academic achievement of students has also been explored by many researchers at various levels of education (Talwar, 2006; Kaur, 1991; Thilagavathi, 1990).
+A sizeable number of studies are comparative based on gender, school type, social strata, medical and engineering college students, students living in orphanages and normal students, backward class and non-backward class, etc. (Dhull, 2012a; Swami, 1989; Deb & Walsh, 2010a; Shukla, 2013; Verma, 1990; Matto and Nabi, 2012; Singh & Jha, 2013).
+Effects of cultural setting, family relations, and environmental factors have also been explored by researchers although few (Yadav, 1989; Saxena, 1988; Barinder, 1985a).
+A study conducted by Ghadari et.al.
+(2009) found Indian students more anxiety-prone as compared to Iranian postgraduate students.
+Depression, Anxiety, and Stress were all significantly higher among board classes i.e. 10th and 12th as compared to class 9th and 11th class (Bhasin, 2010).
+Academic anxiety has also been studied in a sample of special needs children like the visually disabled by Rani (2015) placed in inclusive and exclusive school settings.
+Her study revealed that students placed in inclusive and exclusive school settings have the same level of academic anxiety.
+It is clear from the findings of the research mentioned in this chapter that academic anxiety is prevalent among Indian students and is directly/indirectly related to their academic achievements.
+Contradictory findings have also been reported by the researchers regarding the variables like gender, rural & urban, government & private schools, medical and engineering students, P.G. & Ph.D. students, etc. (Singh, 2010; Kumaravelan & Selvaraju, 2015; Siddiqui & Rehman, 2014; Deb & Walsh, 2010b; Joshi, 2005; Kaur, 1991; Dhull, 2012b; Geeta, 2011; Jha & Singh, 2013; Smith, 2007; Ghaderi, 2009).
+A rare attempt has been made by the researchers to study the academic anxiety of science & non-science students studying at the senior secondary school stage.
 However, this stage is crucial which opens the door for professional and university education.
-Furthermore, no attempt has been made so far to explore the joint effects of intelligence, study habits, Socio-Economic Status and school environment on academic anxiety of secondary school students.
-Keeping this research gap in mind, the researcher planned and carried out this comprehensive study covering personal (intelligence, study habits) familial (socio-economic status) and institutional factors (school environment) in regard to academic anxiety of science and non-science students.
+Furthermore, no attempt has been made so far to explore the joint effects of intelligence, study habits, socioeconomic status, and school environment on the academic anxiety of secondary school students.
+Keeping this research gap in mind, the researcher planned and carried out this comprehensive study covering personal (intelligence, study habits) familial (socio-economic status), and institutional factors (school environment) regarding academic anxiety of science and non-science students.

 METHODOLOGY